Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: IC s

-To generate the ICs, we use the BCCOMICS package of \cite{2018ApJ...869...76A}.
+To generate the ICs, we use the Baryon–CDM Cosmological Initial Condition Generator for Small Scales (BCCOMICS) package of \cite{2018ApJ...869...76A}\footnote{https://github.com/KJ-Ahn/BCCOMICS}.
 BCCOMICS calculates the perturbation equations for the density/velocity fluctuation amplitude with the streaming velocity terms to account for the streaming effect in a self-consistent manner.
 The details of the calculation are described in \cite{2016ApJ...830...68A} and \cite{2018ApJ...869...76A}.
-We note that the streaming motion is often implemented in an approximate manner of adding a constant drift velocity to the gas density/velocity generated without accounting for the streaming motion.
-In this case, the ICs do not include the smoothing effect of the streaming motion on the gas density field taking place before the initialization of the simulation, substantially overestimating the gas density fluctuation amplitude at small scales \citep{2020arXiv200400863P}.
+We note that the streaming motion is often implemented in an approximate manner by adding a constant drift velocity to the gas density/velocity generated without accounting for the streaming motion.
+In this case, the ICs do not include the smoothing effect of the streaming motion on the gas density field taking place before the initialization of the simulation, substantially overestimating the gas density fluctuation amplitude at small scales \citep{2020ApJ...900...30P}.

 We show the initial density/velocity fields of the ICs in Figure~\ref{fig:ICmap}.
 The same set of random phases is used for both sets of ICs to prevent the cosmic variance from affecting our analysis.
 In the case with a streaming velocity of $70~{\rm km}~{\rm s}^{-1}$, the gas is moving toward the lower right corner of the figure with respect to the underlying dark matter.
 The dark matter density is nearly unaffected by the streaming, while the gas density shows some smoothing effect toward the streaming direction.